Skip to content

 Render the payments component

-After creating the account session and initializing ConnectJS, you can render the payments component in the front end:
+After you create the account session and set up the StripeConnect SDK, you can render the payments component in your mobile application:

 Setting default filters for the payments list is optional.
 If set, it applies any valid filters and ignores invalid filters.
 If the destination_on_behalf_of_charge_management feature is enabled, then you can’t filter by status or payment method so it ignores these filters automatically.